snotskie/EpistemicNetworkAnalysis.jl/README.md

 ![w_j \propto \beta_g](https://render.githubusercontent.com/render/math?math=w_j%20%5Cpropto%20%5Cbeta_g)

 This gives a rotation such that, holding the confounds and interaction with the confounds constant, there is a stronger correlation between the connections on the right and being in the treatment group, and a stronger correlation between the connections on the left and being in the control group.

+What this highlights is the moderated difference of the mean networks between the two groups.

 #### SVD Rotation